Credit Karma Review

 Bottom Line

 Credit Karma is one of those services.
-Not only can you use them to monitor your credit score, but you can also use them to check for data breaches involving your email.
+You can access free credit scores from TransUnion and Equifax, track changes to your credit reports weekly, and receive alerts about potential data breaches involving your personal information.
 Best of all?
 This service is 100 percent free.

 But is monitoring this information with Credit Karma really enough to keep your identity safe?